-Grant authorization to single traffic agent to appoint new Jira assignees
+Grant authorization to a single traffic agent to appoint new Jira assignees

 The traffic agent approach is the one where one user, mostly the team lead, has the authorization to hand over issues in Jira to new assignees.

-She or he can then ensure that the tasks are clearly defined and commitments properly taken.
+She or he can then ensure that the tasks are clearly defined and commitments have been properly taken.

 But, of course, this person is not always available.
 And creating a bottleneck in the process is never a good idea.